Setting up DAWN and band-steering

 Install and configure required packages

 We need to install DAWN and umdns.
-Unfortunately for us, in OpenWrt 21.02.x none of these packages works out of the box, and need fixing before we can use them.
+Note in OpenWrt 21.02 (older releases) none of these packages works out of the box, and need fixing before we can use them.

 First of all, SSH into all the AP-nodes in your network and install the required packages.
 If you have a dedicated router (without AP functionality enabled) and you would like to get DAWN dashboards in Luci there too, you need to install these packages here as well: